antecedent/patchwork/README.md

 ## Issues

 If you come across any bugs in Patchwork, please report them [here](https://github.com/antecedent/patchwork/issues).
-Thanks in advance!
+Thank you!